 Before you choose just any bed for your cat, you may need to do a little surveillance of your pet.

 Other cats feel more safe and comfortable if they are off the ground and can look down at the world.
-For these kittens, you should look for one of a diverse of perching cat beds.
+For these kittens, you should look for one of the diverse perching cat beds.

 If you have small children or other pets in the house, you may want to stick with the more extensive beds to give the cat somewhere it won’t get aggravated easily.